owlchester/kanka/docs/meilisearch.md

 `SCOUT_QUEUE` tells scout if it should use the jobs queue if set to true or not if set to false/not set.

-`MEILISEARCH_HOST` is the url of the meilisearch server, where the requests will be sent to, by default its set to: `http://meilisearch:7700` which is usually the route for a local test setup.
+`MEILISEARCH_HOST` is the url of the meilisearch server, where the requests will be sent to, by default its set to: `http://localhost:7700` which is usually the route for a local test setup.

-`MEILISEARCH_KEY` is the key/password which authorizes read/write to the Meilisearch database, information on how to set it up can be found on Meilisearch's docs: `https://www.meilisearch.com/docs/learn/security/master_api_keys`.
+`MEILISEARCH_KEY` is the key/password which authorizes read/write to the meilisearch database, information on how to set it up can be found on Meilisearch's docs: `https://www.meilisearch.com/docs/learn/security/master_api_keys`.

 Now we can start importing the entities.

 # Importing entities

-To import entities we need to run:
+To import all entities that are setup to work with meilisearch, run:

+> sail artisan setup:meilisearch

+## Individual models

+To import entities from an individual model, run:

 > sail artisan scout:import "App\Models\ModelName"